Sleep apnea is a common but potentially dangerous condition, characterized by repeated interruptions to your breathing while you sleep.

 Most commonly, it is caused by a blockage of your airway when the soft tissue in your throat collapses.
 Episodes of sleep apnea — pauses in your breathing that usually end with you waking up with a snort or choking sound — might be why you find yourself waking up dozens of times throughout the night and unable to enjoy a full night’s rest.

 If you are struggling with mild to moderate sleep apnea in Lexington, KY, Dr. Takacs and her Beaumont Family Dentistry team specialize in the use of oral appliance therapy to alleviate sleep apnea.
-We even have a special location, called the TMJ And Sleep Dentistry Center of Kentucky to better serve our patients suffering from sleep apnea and excessive snoring.
+We even have a special location, called the Sleep Better Lexington to better serve our patients suffering from sleep apnea and excessive snoring.

 Read on for some commonly asked questions about sleep apnea and oral appliance therapy, and give us a call at 859-251-5115 to schedule an appointment.